 The "German Agricultural Society" was founded in 1885 by Max Eyth (1836-1906).
-It is an organization of the German agri-food industry headquartered in Frankfurt am Main and includes around 20,000 members.
-The non-profit association is financed by membership fees, its income from services and public subsidies.
-The primary objective is quality promotion for the agriculture and food industry, as well as scientific and technical knowledge available for practice and to make it suitable.
-More than 50 expert committees, working groups and commissions work with around 1,000 volunteer experts from science and practice at the DLG Center of Expertise.
-In the "DLG Food Test Center" in Frankfurt am Main, foods such as bread, beer, dairy products and wine are intensively tested and high-quality products in the three levels bronze, silver or gold are awarded.
-The "DLG test" certifies a high quality of the product.
+It is an organization of the German agricultural and food industry with its headquarters in Frankfurt am Main and has around 20,000 members.
+The non-profit organization is financed through membership fees, their income for services and public grants.
+The primary objective is to promote quality for the agriculture and food industry, as well as to make scientific and technical knowledge practically available and suitable.
+Over 50 specialist committees, working groups and commissions with around 1,000 volunteer experts from science and practice work in the DLG specialist center.
+In the "DLG Test Center for Food" in Frankfurt am Main, foods such as bread, beer, dairy products and wine are tested intensively and high-quality products are awarded in the three levels of bronze, silver or gold.
+The "DLG test" certifies the high quality of the product.

-Since 1999, too wineries and Winzergenossenschaften The annual winners of the competitions were awarded the "DLG Recommended Winery" and "DLG Recommended Winery Cooperative" certificates.
-The certificate is awarded to those companies that have "above-average quality, environmental and customer orientation” in their production methods, facilities and the presentation of their products throughout all phases of the production process through to marketing.
+Since 1999 too wineries and Winzergenossenschaften checked and the annual winners of the competitions were awarded the certificates "DLG Recommended Winery" or "DLG Recommended Wine Cooperative".
+The companies that have an “above-average quality, environmental and customer orientation” in all phases of the production process through to marketing are awarded the certificate in their production methods, facilities and the presentation of their products.
 The validity of the award is initially limited to 3 years.
-After that, annual checks check that the criteria are still met.
-The DLG leads over the Official test number In addition, on a voluntary basis, a special test and gives a positive result German wine seal in three colors.
-Every year more than 15,000 wines and sparkling wines are sold sensory Tastings examined.
-See also below Wine-producing institutions,
+Subsequently, annual checks are carried out to determine whether the criteria are still being met.
+The DLG runs through the Official test number in addition, on a voluntary basis, through a special examination and, if the result is positive, awards German wine seal in three colors.
+Every year over 15,000 wines and sparkling wines are produced sensory Tastings examined.
+See also under Wine-producing institutions,